 The Audit Committee's terms of reference formalises the relationship with the External Auditors.
 It is the policy of the Audit Committee to meet with the External Auditors at least twice a year, the first during presentation of their Audit Plan, and the second when the External Auditors present their report on the Company's financial statements for the financial year as well as other information in the Company's annual report, and their Report to the Audit Committee.
 The Audit Committee also meets twice with the External Auditors without the presence of the Management whenever deemed necessary.
-In the financial year ended 30 September 2021, the Audit Committee had met with the External Auditors once without the presence of Management, to discuss matters relating to their remit and any issues arising from the audit.
-The External Auditors did not feel it necessary to discuss with the Audit Committee, without the presence of the Management, on matters which they noted in the course of preparation of their 2021 Audit Plan.
+In the financial year ended 30 September 2022, the Audit Committee had met twice with the External Auditors without the presence of Management, the first meeting to discuss matters relating to their remit and any issues arising from their statutory audit, and the second to discuss any matters which the External Auditors noted in the course of preparation of their 2022 Audit Plan which they wished to discuss with the Audit Committee.
+Nevertheless, the External Auditors had not brought up any significant issues which warranted the attention of the Audit Committee during the discussions.